 “Oh hi there, can I order a medium stuffed crust Vegi Volcano with black olives and three extra garlic and herb dips please?”… In my dreams.
-I’m far too skint to spend £20 on a Domino’s so decided to make my own weird pizza out of some left over puff pastry.
+I’m far too skint to spend £20 on a Domino’s pizza, so decided to make my own weird pizza out of some left over puff pastry.
 I call him ‘The Puff Pizza’ so stick that up your pipe and smoke it Dominos, lovely delicious Dominos…

 Small handful of kale

 125g vegetarian soft goats cheese or cheese of your choice

 TIP: I created this recipe to use up left-overs, so feel free to use whatever vegetables or cheese that needs using up.